danielnilsson9/bbs-fw/PROTOCOL.md

 6D 46    | 6D 46    | Set parameter?
 Value 0x46
 6E 0C    | 6E 0C    | Set parameter?
 Value 0x0C
 60 02 56 | 60 02 56 | Set low voltage cutoff limit 41V.
 See status request 42.
-61 CF    | 61 CF    | Set parameter?
-Value 0xCF
+61 CF    | 61 CF    | Set current limit 30A.
+See status request 41.
 64 1C    | 64 1C    | Set parameter?
 Value 0x1C
 63 0A    | 63 0A    | This is throttle value, see below, no clue why 0x0A is sent at initialization.